Akuli/jou/doc/json-parsing.md

 ## Looping through JSON arrays and objects

-If you need to loop through all items in a JSON array.
+To access the items of a JSON array, use these functions:
 - `json_array_first(json: byte*) -> byte*` finds the first item in a JSON array.
     If `json` doesn't start with a JSON array, this function returns `NULL`.
 - `json_array_next(json: byte*) -> byte*` takes a pointer to a value inside a JSON array and returns a pointer to the next value.
-    If `json` is `NULL`, it doesn't point at a JSON value, or it points at the last JSON value of an array, this function returns `NULL`.
+    If `json` doesn't point at a JSON value, or it points at the last JSON value of an array, this function returns `NULL`.

 These functions work nicely with Jou's [`for` loop syntax](loops.md#for-loop):